ughitsaaron/aaronpetcoff.me/posts/deploying-wp-with-git.md

 $ git push remotename master
 ```

-If our post-receive hook is working properly, and all our SSH settings are correct, the remote should refresh the working directory automatically and any changes should be reflected immediately.
+If our post-receive hook is working properly and all our SSH settings are correct the remote should refresh the working directory automatically after a push and any changes should be reflected immediately.

 ### Conclusion
 This is the bare bones of a simple deployment strategy using git.
 The benefits -- including the simplicity, bringing together version control and deployment, etc -- are clear.
 In another post coming soon, I'll discuss how to bring databases into the mix to help synchronize deployment for platforms like Wordpress.